Bhavin1996/Loan_service/README.md

 2. Install Dependencies
 Ensure you have Go modules enabled and then install dependencies:

-go mod tidy
+- go mod tidy

 3. Configure SMTP Settings
 Set up your SMTP configuration.
-Make sure that values are correct as per your SMTP cred values.
+### Make sure that values are correct as per your SMTP credential values.
+Example values like below :
+- SMTP_SERVER=smtp.example.com
+- SMTP_PORT=587
+- SMTP_USER=your-email@example.com
+- SMTP_PASSWORD=your-email-password
+- FROM_EMAIL=your-email@example.com

+## Running the server

+- go run main.go to start the main server

+## Testing the Application

+Unit tests are provided for the core functionalities.
+To run the tests: go test ./...
+This command will run all test in the project